-So what could go wrong if the Los Angeles City Council decided to ban all paper and plastic bags from Supermarket check outs?
+So what could go wrong if the Los Angeles City Council decided to ban all paper and plastic bags from Supermarket checkouts?

 This seems like a predictable mutation in the nanny-states evolutionary process; after San Francisco took away the happy meal toys or the progressive pokers of fingers into other people’s pies campaign to end phrases such as “would you like fries or an apple pie with that?”
 So what, no more of that cultural staple, “would you like paper or plastic,” at least in Los Angeles?
 Should we even try to feign surprise?

 The left is obsessed with expanding their control to the scope of all that their squinting angry eyes can survey.
 They are the Gang of meddling kids from Scooby Doo, except they are all the dumb dog.
-Because only an intellectually inbred panel of progressive-liberal isolationists would believe that it is better for the environment to force everyone under their control to bring their own reusable bags to the grocery store.
+Only an intellectually inbred panel of progressive-liberal isolationists would believe that it is better for the environment to force everyone under their control to bring their reusable bags to the grocery store.
 Bags that, according to this study, will eventually be loaded with dangerous bacteria.

 Coliform bacteria, suggesting raw-meat or uncooked-food contamination, was in half of the bags, and E. coliwas found in 12 percent of the bags.